Before we returned home.

 After a yummy lunch in the pavilion, we were back to retrace our steps back to Lexington and on our way home.
 This is the pavilion when we started the tour.
 When we returned for lunch it was nearly filled with patrons and good food.

-Next post, the last of the trip, a stop in Gettysburg and some needlework progress, I promise.
+Next post, the last of the trip, a stop in Gettysburg and soon some needlework progress, I promise.

 Thanks for stopping by and traveling with me.
 Keep on stitching!